openxla/shardy/docs/sharding_representation.md

-behave just like full axes, i.e. when you shard a dimension along a sub-axis of axis `"x"`, the other sub-axes of `"x"` are implicitly replicated, and therefore can be explicitly replicated to indicate that a sub-axis must stay replicated and can’t be used to shard a dimension.
+behave just like full axes, i.e. when you shard a dimension along a sub-axis of axis `"x"`, the other sub-axes of `"x"` are implicitly replicated, and therefore can be explicitly replicated to indicate that a sub-axis must stay replicated and can't be used to shard a dimension.

 For example: